 Microsoft Teams problems identified

 The ever-increasing number of Teams being created contributes to the proliferation of workspaces.
-It also brings increasing complexity in managing these shared workspaces which, without a well-defined framework, can cause long-term Microsoft Teams problems for IT and users.
+It also brings increasing complexity to managing these shared workspaces which, without a well-defined framework, can cause long-term Microsoft Teams problems for IT and users.

-A lack of framework and organization can leave users lost in a haze of messages and documents, IT teams are faced with increasingly complex management.
+A lack of framework and organization can leave users lost in a haze of messages and documents.
+IT teams are faced with increasingly complex management.
 All this is indicative of a real need for management tools on both sides.

-Simplifying and organizing the experience – a priority
+Simplifying and organizing the experience – A priority

-It is well known that organizations working with efficient collaboration tools and methodologies are more resilient and productive.
+We know that organizations working with efficient collaboration tools and methodologies are more resilient and productive.

 An effortless and organized Teams collaboration experience for users as well as framed and governed environment for IT teams is a key success factor.